Soldann/discord-playlist-bot/README.md

 Commands:
 - yp!set [playlistId] to set the playlist checked by the bot
 - yp!get to manually check for uploads to the playlist
+- yp!channel to set the output channel to the channel this command was sent from